ae-lexs/kavak-ai-sales-agent/README.md

 - Never commit `.env` to version control (it's in `.gitignore`).
 - The `.env.example` file shows all available configuration options.
 - LLM feature is disabled by default.
 Set `LLM_ENABLED=true` to enable OpenAI-powered responses.
+- The `.env` file is automatically loaded by Docker Compose.
+For local Python development, pydantic-settings will also read it, or you can set environment variables in your shell.

 ### Webhook Endpoint Details